SteveRidout/flashdown/README.md

-# What is Flashdown?
+# Flashdown

+_Bringing flashcards into the 1980s! (since 2022)_

 Flashdown is an interactive Node.js flashcard app with a CLI (command line interface) which stores all its data in human readable and editable plain text files.

+## Screenshots

+![Home page screenshot](https://github.com/SteveRidout/flashdown/blob/master/docs/images/screenshotHome.png)

+![In session screenshot](https://github.com/SteveRidout/flashdown/blob/master/docs/images/screenshotSession.png)

 ## WARNING: Alpha version

 This is new software which hasn't been tested by many people yet.
 Use at your own risk!

 That said, I'd love for you to try it out and please [open an issue on GitHub](https://github.com/SteveRidout/flashdown/issues) if you come across any problems!

-## Screenshots

-![Home page screenshot](https://github.com/SteveRidout/flashdown/blob/master/docs/images/screenshotHome.png)

-![In session screenshot](https://github.com/SteveRidout/flashdown/blob/master/docs/images/screenshotSession.png)

 ## How to use